Gladiators (franchise): The Gladiators

 There have been a few instances where contenders have become Gladiators.
 Minna Ryynänen, a quarter-finalist from the first series of Finnish Gladiators returned as Gladiator Safiiri for the next series.
 UK season 3 and International Gladiators 1 champion Eunice Huthart became Gladiator Blaze.
 However, Eunice only competed as Blaze in non televised live shows, opting to perform as herself in future televised episodes.
 Australian series 2 champion and International Gladiators 2 runner-up Lourene Bevaart became Glacier, American Gladiators 2008 series 1 champions Monica Carlson and Evan Dollard becoming Jet and Rocket respectively (this was actually mentioned as part of the "prize package" for this season) and after a seven-year gap, Gladiatorerna season 5 winner Patrick Lessa joined the Swedish team for the 2012 revival as Gladiator Baron Samedi, series 4 Gladiaattorit champion Janica Timonen joined the 5th series as Siren (Seireeni).

 Only two Gladiators have played for two different domestic series in differing countries; Vulcan (John Seru) who was originally an Australian Gladiator who transferred to the UK team for Season 7 upon the end of the Australian series and Fox (Tammy Baker) who transferred from the UK to the South African team when the UK series finished.
 Laser (Tina Andrew), a UK Gladiator went on to compete as Sheena, a member of a South African team for the Springbok Challenge 1.
 However, she did not compete in the domestic South African series.

-Some Gladiators have died since their Gladiator careers ended, including Siren, Havoc, Hawk, Rage, Atlas, Thunder, and Gold from the original American Gladiators, Dynamite and Spartak from Russia, Zeke and Indra from Sweden, Sahara and Samson from South Africa, Ninja from Japan, Viking and Timantti from Finland, Sapphire from Nigeria, and Falcon from the United Kingdom.
+Some Gladiators have died since their Gladiator careers ended, including Siren, Havoc, Hawk, Rage, Atlas, Thunder, Gold, and Storm from the original American Gladiators, Dynamite and Spartak from Russia, Zeke and Indra from Sweden, Sahara, Samson and Scorpion from South Africa, Ninja from Japan, Viking and Timantti from Finland, Sapphire from Nigeria, and Falcon and Gold from the United Kingdom.